Kruithne/KrameWork/README.md

 #### How does X feature work?

 KrameWork is simple enough to be self-explanatory for the most part.
-Start by checking out the *examples* directory, if something is still confusing let me know and I will assist you and add more documentation/support.
+Start by checking out the guides linked above and the [examples](examples) directory, if something is still confusing let me know and I will assist you and add more documentation/support.